yvadher/Turtle-Drawing-Homer-Simpson/README.md

 [Python Turtle](https://docs.python.org/2/library/turtle.html) (https://docs.python.org/2/library/turtle.html)

 This is beginer programming project which eable student to have fun while learning and practising the fundamental concepts of programming.
+### This is the drawing which is created using python turtle.

 ### This is the animation type drawing which is created using python turtle.
 ***